dummy-image

 Writing the Bride’s Wedding Speeches

-The bride’s wedding speech order is quite similar to the groom’s wedding speech.
+The bride’s wedding speech order is similar to the groom’s.
 The template is as follows:

 • Welcoming and appreciating guests